 During the 90s I lived in Munich, Amsterdam and Maui, Hawaii, returning each year to Pune for a few months.

 I made a series of CDs for Nightingale Records in Germany and then rejoined New Earth Records in 1997 for ‘Celtic Ragas’ (with Vidroha Jamie), a CD that was later to bring me as close to fame as I am ever likely to get, when Paul McCartney fell in love with the CD and invited me to perform at his wedding in Ireland in 2002.

 I formed the Celtic Ragas Band especially for the occasion.
 We assembled from all over the world for rehearsals in Wales and then flew off to our mystery destination (Paul’s people had kept all details secret and only instructed us to be at Manchester airport at a certain time!).
 He was very welcoming, danced along with us as we played and was kind enough to write afterwards a few words about us to use as a quote:

 “I love the unique blend of Irish and Indian style music of Celtic Ragas.
 It has become one of my favourites.”

-I now have nine CDs released on New Earth and a further four (under the band names ‘Bhakti’ and ‘Akasha’) on Malimba Records.
+I now have nine CDs released on New Earth Records and a further three on Malimba Records.
 On each of them I have been joined by wonderful musicians to explore the crossover points between Indian classical music and various Western music traditions.

 I see myself as an explorer of this musical territory.
 I also just enjoy creating with my friends!